amansingh32/LGMVIP-web-Task-3-calculator/README.md

 # calculator
-this calculator app made by html, css ,javscript
+this is a calculator website made by html, css ,javscript